pingcap/docs/v3.1/how-to/maintain/backup-and-restore/br.md

 - BR only supports TiDB v3.1 or later versions.
 - If the backed up cluster does not have a network storage, before the restoration, copy the backup SST files to the directory specified by `--storage` on each TikV node.
 - Do not perform the backup operation when executing DDL statements on TiDB.
+- Currently you cannot perform the backup and restoration on the partition table.
-- Perform the restoration only on new clusters.
+- Currently you can perform the restoration only on new clusters.
 - If the backup time might exceed the [`tikv_gc_life_time`](/v3.1/reference/garbage-collection/configuration.md#tikv_gc_life_time) configuration which is `10m0s` by default, increase the value of this configuration.

     For example, set `tikv_gc_life_time` to `720h`: